 Orthotics refers to any device inserted into a shoe, ranging from felt pads to custom-made shoe inserts that correct an abnormal or irregular walking pattern.
-Sometimes called arch supports, orthotics allow people to stand, walk, and run more efficiently and comfortably.
-While over-the-counter orthotics are available and may help people with mild symptoms, they normally cannot correct the wide range of symptoms that prescription custom foot orthotics can, since they are not custom made to fit an individual’s unique foot structure.
+Orthotics, sometimes known as arch supports, allow people to stand, walk, and run more efficiently and comfortably.
+While over-the-counter orthotics are available, and may help people with mild symptoms, they normally cannot correct the wide range of symptoms that prescription custom foot orthotics can, since they are not custom made to fit an individual’s unique foot structure.

 Your feet are a complex system of 52 bones, 66 joints, 214 ligaments and 38 tendons and muscles.
 Even the smallest imbalance in your feet can cause pain.
 Left untreated, chronic foot pain can prevent you from leading the active lifestyle you desire.

 The most common types of foot pain that can result from poor foot function are:

 - Achilles Tendonitis (Rear Foot Pain)

 Your feet have a direct impact on the rest of your body.
 Like the foundation of a house, your feet support the weight of everything above them.
 When a small problem develops in your feet, the subtle changes in the way you walk will cause a chain reaction of adjustments in your posture and walking mechanics.
 These changes can put stress on joints higher up in your body, and lead to more serious problems such as:

 - Knee Pain